blackstream-x/pyxelate/docs/file-manager-integration.md

 ## Thunar (XFCE)

-Add the command `autoselect.py %f` to Thunar using a custom action as documented in
+Add the command `autoselect.py %f` (with its full path as printed by `readlink -f`) to Thunar using a custom action as documented in
 <https://docs.xfce.org/xfce/thunar/custom-actions>.

-You probably need to prefix the command with its full path.

 Select "Image files" and "Video files" on the "Appearance Conditions" tab.